 As of December 31, 2016, we had (i) total assets of approximately \$1.49 billion, (ii) total liabilities of approximately \$0.73 billion and (iii) a net asset value per share of \$18.32.
 Assuming the NFIC Acquisition was completed as of December 31, 2016, the combined company would have on a pro forma basis as of December 31, 2016 (i) total assets of more than \$1.78 billion, (ii) total liabilities of more than \$0.87 billion, and (iii) a net asset value per share of \$18.32.
 The industrial and geographic compositions of our portfolio will not materially change as a result of the NFIC Acquisition.
 As of December 31, 2016, our and NFIC's asset coverage calculated in accordance with the Investment Company Act was 209.97% and 219.26%, respectively.
-Assuming the NFIC Acquisition was completed as of December 31, 2016, the combined company would have on a pro forma basis weighted average yields of 7.95% and 8.01% for our first and second lien debt based on amortized cost and fair value, respectively, as of December 31, 2016, our and NFIC's respective debt portfolios were invested in approximately 99% and 99%, respectively, of debt bearing a floating interest rate with an interest rate floor.
-Assuming the NFIC Acquisition presented in this paragraph and the immediately preceding paragraphs is provided for illustrative purposes only and does not necessarily indicate what the future assets, liabilities, net asset value or asset mix of the combined company will be following the NFIC Acquisition.
-Additionally, this pro forma information does not include any estimated net increase (decrease) in stockholders' equity resulting from operations or other asset sales and repayments that are not already reflected that may occur between December 31, 2016 and the completo on the NFIC Acquisition.
+As of December 31, 2016, our weighted average interest rate was 2.92%, based on floating LIBOR rates.
+Assuming the NFIC Acquisition was completed as of December 31, 2016, the combined company would have on a pro forma basis weighted average yields of 7.95% and 8.01% for our first and second lien debt, respectively, based on amortized cost and fair value, as of December 31, 2016.
+Based on fair value as of December 31, 2016, our and NFIC's respective debt portfolios were invested in approximately 99% of debt bearing a floating interest rate with an interest rate floor.
+Assuming the NFIC Acquisition was completed as of December 31, 2016, the combined company would have on a pro forma basis 99% of its debt portfolio invested in debt bearing a floating interest rate with an interest rate floor.
+The information presented in this paragraph and the immediately preceding paragraphs is provided for illustrative purposes only and does not necessarily indicate what the future assets, liabilities, net asset value or asset mix of the combined company will be following the NFIC Acquisition.
+Additionally, this pro forma information does not include any estimated net increase (decrease) in stockholders' equity resulting from operations or other asset sales and repayments that are not already